CBD oils on a table with hemp leaves

 The 2018 Farm Bill

-When the 2018 Farm Bill was signed into law in December of said year, it kicked the door wide open on the brand new market for industrial hemp.
+When the 2018 Farm Bill was signed into law in December of that year, it opened the door wide to a brand new market for industrial hemp.
 It explicitly allowed for the transfer of hemp-derived products (read: CBD oil) to cross state lines for commercial purposes and removed restrictions on the sale, transport, and possession of hemp-derived products so long as they were produced in a lawful way.

 Two points: